Pest Control Services

 Grey squirrel removal – Although they have become a seemingly charming part of our wildlife, we must not forget that the grey squirrel is not native to Britain having been introduced from the USA.
 They cause serious damage to our woodlands and forestry, stripping bark from saplings.
 In buildings they can gain access to roof spaces, gnawing through electrical wiring, plumbing and roof timbers.
 They may carry squirrel pox, a disease which is fatal to our rare native red squirrels.
 Nests of wild birds are raided and the eggs eaten.

 Rabbit removal – Like the grey squirrels, rabbits make up of part of our idyllic British country scene, however unchecked the damage they cause can be the ruin of gardens, sports fields and agricultural land.
 Crops and produce can be decimated.
-The potential speed of rabbit breeding is legendary with females producing up to five litters of up to a dozen offspring that reach breeding age themselves in under four months
+The potential speed of rabbit breeding is legendary with females producing up to five litters of up to a dozen offspring that reach breeding age themselves in less than four months.

 Mole removal – Living mainly underground, moles are rarely seen, but their tunnels and mole hills are a common sight.
 On sports fields and in gardens their tunnels cause the ground above to collapse.
 They cause damage to crops and plants by eating their roots from beneath.
 Stones brought to the surface by their digging can damage mowers and harvesters, soil from molehills can also spoil silage.